Skip to contents

 • If you want to calculate values using while ignoring NA (or null) values, see the functions that begin with n (like nmean).

 • Be mindful of the data type that a function returns.
-In GRASS, these are CELL (integer), FCELL (floating point values–precise to about the 7th decimal place), and DCELL (double-floating point values–precise to about the 15th decimal place).
-In cases where you want to datatype a raster to be treated like a float or double data type raster, wrap the raster in the float() or double() functions to datatype it is treated as such.
-This is especially useful if the raster might be assumed to be the CELL type because it only contains integer values.
+In GRASS, these are CELL (integer), FCELL (floating point values–precise to about the 7th decimal place), and DCELL (double-floating point values–precise to about the 15th decimal place; commensurate with the R numeric type).
+In cases where you want a GRaster to be treated like a float or double type raster, wrap the name of the GRaster in the float() or double() functions.
+This is especially useful if the GRaster might be assumed to be the CELL type because it only contains integer values.
 You can get the data type of a raster using datatype() with the type argument set to GRASS.
 You can change the data type of a GRaster using as.int(), as.float(), and as.doub().
 Note that categorical rasters are really CELL (integer) rasters with an associated "levels" table.
 You can also change a CELL raster to a FCELL raster by adding then subtracting a decimal value, as in x - 0.1 + 0.1.
+See vignette("GRasters", package = "fasterRaster").

 • The rand() function returns integer values by default.
 If you want non-integer values, use the tricks mentioned above to datatype non-integer values.
 For example, if you want uniform random values in the range between 0 and 1, use something like = float(rand(0 + 0.1, 1 + 0.1) - 0.1).